s4m1n/Fullstack_Booking_App/README.md

 2 -->  npm install

-3 --> make a config folder in the root directory and inside it make a 'dev.env' file like as config(folder) -> dev.env(file) .The config file must contain 4 env variables as:
+3 --> Make a config folder in the root directory and inside it make a 'dev.env' file like as config(folder) -> dev.env(file) .The config file must contain 4 env variables as:

    SENDGRID_API_KEY=your sendgrid api key